grhasni/flow-draw-together/README.md

-# Welcome to your Lovable project
+# Welcome to our Collaborative Whiteboard project

+# Developed by:
+Ghulam Rasool - 232508
+Muhammad Abdullah - 232514

 ## Project info